Hypercubers/dev.hypercubing.xyz/docs/hsc/lua/tags.md

 ### Turning element

 The `turns_by` tags indicate which element(s) of the shape correspond to the twisting axes.
+Since these can be synonyms in low dimensions (for instance, in 3 dimensions, face and facet are the same), most puzzles will have more than one of these tags.

 | Tag               | Description                                 |
 | ----------------- | ------------------------------------------- |